Skip To Main Content

 5th-8th Grade Students: 8:00 AM - 3:00 PM

-The Middle School schedule incorporates time for skill-building as well as transdisciplinary, collaborative learning and endless opportunities for student choice and engagement.
-English, Science, Math, History, World Language, Physical Education, and Visual and Performing Arts meet with equal frequency, as students build skills and establish fluency in each of these disciplines.
-Integrated learning blocks, such as our weekly Reach Beyond Block and other project times, are co-taught by faculty across disciplines and offer students extended time for inquiry, labs, debates, making and more (good conversations can get the attention they deserve!).
-Students have opportunities across Middle School to tailor their learning – through club times, 7th and 8th Grade quarter-long Electives, Athletics and afterschool opportunities, and during Reach Beyond experiences, allowing students to explore diverse offerings as well as pursue areas of curiosity or passion.
+The Middle School schedule incorporates time for skill-building and collaborative learning, alongside endless opportunities for student choice and engagement.
+English, Science, Math, History, World Language, Physical Education, and Visual and Performing Arts meet with equal frequency, as students establish fluency in and discover connections between each of these disciplines.
+Integrated learning blocks offer students extended time for inquiry, labs, debates, creating and building, and more (and good conversations can get the attention they deserve!).
+Through club times, 7th and 8th Grade quarter-long Electives, Athletics and afterschool opportunities, and during Reach Beyond experiences, students can tailor their learning and explore diverse offerings, as well as pursue areas of curiosity or passion.

 Students use lunch times to pursue club and leadership opportunities, get help from teachers, and spend time with friends.
 Through specially designed programs - our weekly Reach Beyond Block, annual Reach Beyond Week, and the 8th grade capstone Social Impact Project - our students have regular opportunities to partner with, explore, and problem-solve with the community beyond campus.
 After school, our students can attend enrichment classes or play team sports, including basketball, cross-country, volleyball, flag football, and more.

 8th graders compete in an end-of-the-year Regatta.
-After teaming up and building their vessels in the Hub, each team races across our campus pool in hopes of victory - and staying afloat!
+After teaming up and building their vessels in the Hub out of cardboard and duct tape, each team races across our campus pool in hopes of victory - or at least staying afloat!

 Hear From Members of our Middle School Faculty